Preparing for Camp

 My child is worried about not knowing anyone at camp.
 What can I tell him?

-Start by reassuring him that many children come to camp on their own.
-In fact, you can call our office to find out the exact make-up of his cabin, if it will help.
-You can also help by talking with him about the friends he has and how they became his friends.
-Discuss simple things like how to introduce yourself, and some basic questions that can be used to get to know new people.
+Start by reassuring her that many children come to camp on their own.
+In fact, you can call our office to find out the exact makeup of his cabin, if it will help.
+You can also help by talking with her about the friends she has and how they became her friends.
+Discuss simple things like how to introduce yourself and some basic questions that can be used to get to know new people.
 And since making new friends is one of the goals of our camp program, our staff focuses on that from the beginning.

 When you arrive at the boat terminal, you’ll meet his counselor and the other children in his cabin together.
 The counselors help the campers introduce themselves to each other, and often begin playing simple get-to-know-you games right away.
 By the time we’re ready to board the boat, the kids are so involved with each other that saying goodbye is quite easy.
 If your child still seems tentative, pull his counselor aside and let him know.
 If you have additional concerns, there are directors at the terminal that are available to you.